 The Sonography Program is a full-time (40 hours a week) program.
 The learning schedule includes eight-hour days five days a week.

-Each year, Mayo School of Health Sciences admits up to 10 students into its Sonography Program.
-Eight student positions are located at the Mayo campus in Rochester, Minnesota, and two are located at the Mayo campus in Jacksonville, Florida.
+Each year, Mayo Clinic School of Health Sciences admits up to eight students into its Sonography Program.
 Class sizes are small to allow one-on-one clinical instruction.
 Class size is subject to change.